Chancellor: Bringing down the Red Curtain

-LONDON, Aug 4 (Reuters Breakingviews) - Investors received a rude shock last month when Beijing abruptly changed the rules for Chinese education companies listed in the United States.
-With one stroke, shares in TAL Education (TAL.N) and New Oriental Education and Technology (9901.HK) became almost worthless.
+LONDON (Reuters Breakingviews) - Investors received a rude shock last month when Beijing abruptly changed the rules for Chinese education companies listed in the United States.
+With one stroke, shares in TAL Education and New Oriental Education and Technology became almost worthless.
 The Nasdaq Golden Dragon Index of Chinese stocks listed in New York fell to half its peak.
 Investors suddenly realised their legal claims on these foreign listings were extraordinarily weak.
 Foreign investments on the mainland may not be much safer.

 Chinese companies listed in the United States used a complex offshore structure, known as a variable interest entity, which allowed them to evade restrictions on foreign ownership of Chinese media and technology companies.
 VIEs were always a questionable arrangement, neither condoned nor explicitly repudiated by Beijing.
 Western investors were able to receive dividends from the mainland company but had no legal claim on its assets.
 This crucial bit of information was available to any investor who read the listing documents.
 Most apparently couldn’t be bothered.
 By the time they’d woken up it was too late.